Characters: Fullmetal Alchemist Homunculi

 - Red Right Hand: Their ouroboros tattoos.

 - Seven Deadly Sins: Each of their code names only King Bradley and Selim have names to the public eye are named after one because they are split from Father in order to become the perfect being.
-They also all die in manners similar to the punishments in Dante's Inferno.
+Almost all of them die in manners similar to the punishments in Dante's Inferno, with exception of Envy.

 - Tangled Family Tree: Father is Ed and Al's much-older half-brother, if he's anything, and his 'children,' the Homunculi, are their nephews and niece (or nieces if you count Envy as a woman).
 Despite being older.
 In one of the omakes they even try and beg a couple years of pocket money out of him.

-- True Companions: Envy, Lust and Gluttony were quite possibly the closest among the Homunculi and were almost always seen together.
+- True Companions: When you get right down to it, the Homunculi boil down to a big, happy, evil family.
+Envy, Lust and Gluttony were quite possibly the closest among them, however, and were almost always seen together.
 As you can imagine, both Gluttony and Envy are horrified when Lust dies.
 Gluttony is left sitting there doing nothing but sobbing and Envy is quick to rage at King Bradley for letting it happen.

 Affiliation: Amestris Military/Homunculi